iamdhakrey/rustycord/docs/development-status.md

 - 📚 **Documentation** - Improve guides and examples
 - 🧪 **Testing** - Help test new features

-See the [GitHub repository](https://github.com/iamdhakrey/rustcord) for contribution guidelines.
+See the [GitHub repository](https://github.com/iamdhakrey/rustycord) for contribution guidelines.

 ## Getting Updates

-Stay informed about RustCord development:
+Stay informed about rustycord development:

 - ⭐ **Star the repository** for notifications
 - 👀 **Watch releases** for version updates